CodeReviewDAO/dxd_codereview/Reviews/317 - Integration of LetsGo Wallet with CasperLabs/1 - White Labeling of LetsGo Wallet (Chat Platform) - Submission 2/README.md

 ## General Observations

+Code is well prepared and general best practices for implementation are used throughout the source code.

+# Final Conclusion

 The project would benefit greatly from a Continuous Integration (CI) Action on GitHub.

 Build process is tedious.
 A build script would make installation process automated and less prone to user errors.

-# Final Conclusion

-_Summarize your final conclusion, and provide your motivation for your recommendation below.
-For example, you may say 'Reviewer recommends that this submission should fail code review, because it does not contain an OSI-approved open source license'_
+Code documentation is not of high quality and further project documentation is needed.

+Because of these reasons, reviewer suggests a resolution of PASS with Notes for this milestone.

 # Recommendation

-Recommendation | PASS / FAIL / PASS with Notes
+Recommendation | PASS with Notes
 ------------ | -------------